ppy/osu-wiki/wiki/Tournaments/POT/2022/en.md

 8. If a player disconnects, it will be treated as if they had failed the beatmap.
    - A match can be rematched for disconnects that occur within a few seconds after the beatmap has been started by the referee.
 9. If a player disconnects between beatmaps, the match can be delayed up to 15 minutes at most.
-   - In case the disconnected player fails to report back after the maximum allowance of 15 minutes had passed, the opposing player may be declared to win the match by default.
+   - In case the disconnected player fails to report back after the maximum allowance of 15 minutes pass, the opposing player may be declared to win the match by default.
 10. Lag is not a valid reason to nullify a beatmap.
 11. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
-    - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from the future iterations of the tournament by the Tournament Management.
+    - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from future iterations of the tournament by the Tournament Management.
-    - Usage of any tools and programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
+    - Usage of any tools or programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.

 ### Tournament registration